On Consistency of Graph-based Semi-supervised Learning: SUMMARY

 In this article, we proved the consistency of graph-based semi-supervised learning when the tuning parameter of the graph Laplacian is zero (the hard criterion) and showed that the method can be inconsistent when the tuning parameter is nonzero (the soft criterion).
-Moreover, the numerical studies also suggest that the hard criterion outperforms the soft criterion in terms of the RMSE.
+Moreover, the numerical studies also suggest that the hard criterion outperforms the soft criterion in terms of RMSE and AUC.
 These results provide a better understanding about the statistical properties of graph-based semi-supervised learning.
+It suggests that practitioners can safely choose the hard criterion ($\lambda=0$) with no need for tuning $\lambda$ in the soft criterion.

-Of course, the accuracy of prediction can be measured by other indicators such as the area under the receiver operating characteristic curve (AUC).
-The hard criterion may not always be the best choice in term of these indicators.
-Further theoretical properties such as rank consistency will be explored in future research.
-Moreover, we would also like to investigate the behavior of these methods when the unlabeled data grow faster than the label data.
+For future work, we plan to investigate the theoretical properties of other indicators of prediction accuracy such as AUC and MCC (Matthews correlation coefficient) in more depth.
+The asymptotic properties of these indicators in the setting of semi-supervised learning remains unknown.
+Moreover, we would also like to investigate the behavior of graph-based semi-supervised learning when the unlabeled data grow faster than the label data.
+The numerical results suggest that the hard criterion may not be consistent when the size of labeled data grows faster than the size of unlabeled data although the hard criterion still performs constantly better.
+A theoretical comparison between the two criteria is intriguing under this scenario.